 Chairman and Managing Director of Accenture's UK and Ireland business

 Our Engage Digital initiative, presented here, identifies key levers that would help the UK make the most of the opportunity.
-Each of these is underpinned by a supporting policy paper.
 I encourage you to take a look, join in the conversation, and engage on the questions and issues that will help the UK harness the digital revolution.

 Laws and regulators can and should be enablers of the digital economy.
 Clarity and predictability combined with speed and flexibility are essential.

 The digital economy needs the right infrastructure to reach its full potential.
 This includes physical infrastructure, as well as regulatory, economic and skills.

 Signals matter.
 Offering incentives to start ups, established players and investors declares that digital growth is a big priority.